alexheckmann/quantum-cms/README.md

 - `views/pages/groups/new.ejs`
 - `views/pages/groups/edit.ejs`

-Im `views/pages/textcontent/index.ejs` gibt es durch die Nutzung von Vue.js zusätzliche Validierung, dass weder unveränderte Inhalte geupdatet (um unnötige Requests und damit Ressourcenverschwendung zu vermeiden) noch leere Strings verschickt werden können.
+In `views/pages/textcontent/index.ejs`, additional validation is performed using Vue.js to ensure that neither unchanged content is updated (to avoid unnecessary requests and resource waste) nor empty strings are sent.

 ## Sessions

-Auf dem `pricing.ejs` View sind die drei unterschiedlichen SubType's beschrieben mit jeweils einem 'Subscribe' Button.
-Wird einer der Buttons ausgelöst, wird die Vorauswahl des Benutzers über die Action `api/controllers/subscription/saveselection.js` in der Session gespeichert. Über einen Redirect wird die Action `getselection.js` aufgerufen, hier wird die in der Session gespeicherte SubType ID via Return an den View übergeben.
-Im View `pages/subscription/select.ejs` wird der vom Benutzer zuvor gewählte SubType gehighlightet.
-So kann der Benutzer seine Auswahl direkt bestätigen oder nochmals überdenken.
+On the `pricing.ejs` view, the three different subscription types are described, each with a 'Subscribe' button.
+When one of the buttons is clicked, the user's preliminary selection is saved in the session through the action `api/controllers/subscription/saveselection.js`.
+A redirect then invokes the action `getselection.js`, where the subscription type ID stored in the session is returned to the view.
+In the view `pages/subscription/select.ejs`, the subscription type previously chosen by the user is highlighted.
+This allows the user to either confirm their choice directly or reconsider it.

 ## SEO & Performance

-## PageSpeed Insights
+### PageSpeed Insights

 <details>
 <summary><i>Mobile</i></summary>

-**Leistung**: 85
+**Performance**: 85

-**First Contentful Paint**: 3,1s
+**First Contentful Paint**: 3.1s

-**Time to Interactive**: 3,1s
+**Time to Interactive**: 3.1s

-**Speed Index**: 4,5s
+**Speed Index**: 4.5s

 **Total Blocking Time**: 0ms

-**Largest Contentful Paint**: 3,1s
+**Largest Contentful Paint**: 3.1s

-**Cumulative Layout Shift**: 0,026
+**Cumulative Layout Shift**: 0.026
 </details>

 <details>
 <summary><i>Desktop</i></summary>

-**Leistung**: 97
+**Performance**: 97

-**First Contentful Paint**: 0,9s
+**First Contentful Paint**: 0.9s

-**Time to Interactive**: 0,9s
+**Time to Interactive**: 0.9s

-**Speed Index**: 1,5s
+**Speed Index**: 1.5s

 **Total Blocking Time**: 0ms

-**Largest Contentful Paint**: 0,9s
+**Largest Contentful Paint**: 0.9s

-**Cumulative Layout Shift**: 0,008
+**Cumulative Layout Shift**: 0.008
 </details>

-### Empfehlungen
+### Recommendations

 <details>
-<summary><i>Ressourcen beseitigen, die das Rendering blockieren</i></summary>
+<summary><i>Eliminate render-blocking resources</i></summary>

 > bootstrap-4.css & style.css

-Möglichkeit zur weiteren Optimierung wäre, sämtlichen Layout-spezifischen Styles inline anzugeben und alles andere erst später zu laden.
-Dadurch gäbe es aber auch nur eine Einsparung von insgesamt 140ms.
+A potential optimization could be to inline all layout-specific styles and load everything else later.
+However, this would only save a total of 140ms.
 </details>

 <details>
-<summary><i>Erstreaktion des Servers verringern</i></summary>

-Von unserer Seite aus lässt sich hieran nichts ändern, ohne für Heroku etwas zu zahlen.
+<summary><i>Reduce initial server response time</i></summary>

+There's nothing that can be changed on our end without paying for Heroku.
 </details>

-## Lighthouse
+### Lighthouse

 <details>
 <summary><i>Mobile</i></summary>